IMNMV/wikipediavsgrokipedia/README.md

-Grokipedia vs Wikipedia
+# Grokipedia vs Wikipedia: Content Divergence Analysis

+## Overview
-Simply, I was curious to see how similar/disimilar Grokipedia is from Wikipedia.

-These results do not make claims about the content being better or worse between either platform - simply, how different are they?
+I was curious to see how similar or dissimilar Grokipedia is from Wikipedia.
+These results do not make claims about the content being better or worse between either platform—simply, how different are they?

-Methodology
+## Methodology

+### Data Collection

-Data: Full article text scraped from both platforms for 211 topics (Claude Sonnet 4.5 did webscrape on large amounts of controversial/news worthy sources.
-I added some additional topics I thought were missing from its initial list.
+Full article text scraped from both platforms for 211 topics.
+Claude Sonnet 4.5 performed initial web scraping on controversial and newsworthy sources.
+I manually added additional topics that were missing from its initial list.

+### Embeddings

-Embeddings: Each article encoded using all-MiniLM-L6-v2 sentence transformer (this creates 384-dimensional vectors).
-I've had decent work done with BERTopic model using this embedding model, and given my desire for good contextual awareness, I went with a transformer based approach rather than a simpler approach such as word2vec.
+Each article was encoded using the **all-MiniLM-L6-v2** sentence transformer, which creates 384-dimensional vectors.
+I selected this model based on prior work with BERTopic, where it demonstrated strong performance.
+Given my need for good contextual awareness, I opted for a transformer-based approach rather than simpler methods like word2vec.

+### Similarity Measurement

-Similarity: Pairwise cosine similarity computed between Grokipedia and Wikipedia embeddings for each topic.
-Range: 0 (completely different) to 1 (identical).
+Pairwise cosine similarity was computed between Grokipedia and Wikipedia embeddings for each topic.

+- **Range:** 0 (completely different) to 1 (identical)
+- **Interpretation:** Higher values indicate greater semantic alignment

+### Visualization

+UMAP dimensionality reduction projects the 384-dimensional embeddings into 2D space for visualization.

+**Parameters:**
+- `n_neighbors = 15`
+- `min_dist = 0.1`
+- `metric = "cosine"`

-Visualization: UMAP dimensionality reduction projects 384D embeddings to 2D (n_neighbors=15, min_dist=0.1, cosine metric).
-Points are colored by similarity score (red=divergent, green=similar).
+Points are colored by similarity score (red = divergent, green = similar).

-Note: Visual distance reflects thematic clustering; color indicates content similarity.
+**Important:** Visual distance reflects thematic clustering; color indicates content similarity.
 A topic pair can be spatially close (similar theme) but different in color (different coverage).

-Data available upon request.
+---